Some years ago (this website is more than a dozen years old) I opened it up to personal stories from traveling women around the world.

 I’ve been traveling now for 3.5 months as a first-time solo female traveler.
-Up until now, I’d lived in the same place for thirty years, was married, raised three kids, and my career was a minister.
+Up until now, I’d lived in the same place for thirty years, was married, raised three kids, and my career as a minister.
 To run off and do something as extreme as selling my house, my car, most of my stuff, and quitting my job to travel internationally was no easy decision.

 Of course, most people thought I needed to have my hormones checked.
 I was either going to follow my heart and take care of my soul or lose it by satisfying the endless needs of others.

-I chose me.
+I chose myself.

 I’ve learned that I actually really like my own company, and have allowed my travels to be what they are, to take the color of ‘me’ whatever that turned out to be.
-This is my journey, and provides the opportunity to discover another layer of my own authentic expression.
+This is my journey and provides the opportunity to discover another layer of my own authentic expression.

-I’ve always loved traveling, which normally consisted of going to some tourist destination, taking a taxi to the hotel/resort and asking the concierge for suggestions on outings and enjoying nice restaurants, pools and cocktails, or going on a cruise.
+I’ve always loved traveling, which normally consisted of going to some tourist destination, taking a taxi to the hotel/resort, and asking the concierge for suggestions on outings and enjoying nice restaurants, pools, and cocktails, or going on a cruise.
 It was always with my husband or family or friends.
 This would prove to be a very different kind of traveling.